 Conclusions

 Prior research in the area of PMS has focused on single dimension its relationship with organizational rather than individual performance.
 This study looks into PMS of universities to evaluate if it is comprehensive, strategic and dynamic.
-The study also focused on work performance of academics because they contribute significantly to the overall performance of the universities.
+The study also focuses on work performance of academics because it contributes significantly to the overall performance of the universities.
 In addition, there are limited studies that examine the behavioral consequences and motivational mechanisms of PMS in education environment.
 This study utilizes Theory of Work Performance using PMS, psychological capital and job satisfaction to represent opportunity, capacity and willingness dimensions respectively.
 The interaction of these variables will result in high work performance of the academics.

 This study contributes to the theory and practice by providing Malaysian evidence on PMS design for education sector.
 Based on the interpretation of the results, proposed criteria for PMS model for universities will be developed.
 The study also provides empirical evidence if interaction between the three dimensions in Theory leads to high performance.
 For regulators and administrators, the results can be meaningfully used as guide to design and implement effective PMS, training, and work setting for the academics.